DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

 - Avoidance of vendor lock-in
-- Moving to a new platform is simpler and requires less engineering
+- Moving to a new platform is simpler and requires less engineering (and cost)

 __How?__
 - Design must be platform agnostic
-- Minimise use platform specific features
+- Minimise use of platform specific features
 - Will require an exit strategy

 ## 12. Design loosely coupled solutions